Sharad J. Shah

 Certified Archivist (CA), The Academy of Certified Archivists (2013)

-MSLIS (concentration in Cultural Heritage Information Management), The Catholic University of America (2013)
+MSLIS (Cultural Heritage Information Management), Catholic Univerity of America (2013)

-BAs in English and History (minor in Film Studies), The University of North Carolina-Wilmington (1999)
+BAs (History and English, minor in Film Studies), University of North Carolina-Wilmington (1999)

 Smithsonian Libraries Celebrates the 50th Anniversary of the Moon Landing